you-found-tomasz/End-2-end-self-supervised-SLAM/readme.md

 # Copying files between cluster and local computer (unix)

-Secure copy (scp) is most commonly used to transfer filesscp[options] source destination

 All the following examples need to be run on your local computer
 1. Upload a file from your workstation to Euler (home directory)
 ```shell